hylang/hy/docs/language/api.rst

 The generator is iterable and therefore can be used in loops, list comprehensions and other similar constructs.

-Especially the second example shows how generators can be used to generate infinite series without consuming infinite amount of memory.
+The function random-numbers shows how generators can be used to generate infinite series without consuming infinite amount of memory.

 .. code-block:: clj